 You are here

 What kinds of vascular tests are most common?
 What happens when you have one?
 Will it hurt?
 Will it mean you need surgery?
-Find the most commonly prescribed vascular tests detailed on these pages by clicking one of the links on the left.
+Following are the most commonly prescribed vascular tests.
 Be sure to ask your surgeon if you still have questions.

 Also called: Segmental Pressure Test, Toe Pressure Test, Toe-Brachial Index (TBI)